Chien-Shiung Wu: Later years and social advocacy

-Wu's older brother died in 1958.
-Her father died the next year, and her mother would follow him in 1962.
+Wu's older brother died in 1958, her father the next year, and her mother in 1962.
 The United States State Department had imposed severe restrictions on travel to Communist countries by its citizens, so Wu was not permitted to visit mainland China to attend their funerals.
 She saw her uncle, Wu Zhou-Zhi, and younger brother, Wu Chien-Hao, on a trip to Hong Kong in 1965.
 After the 1972 Nixon visit to China, relations between the two countries improved, and she visited China again in 1973.
 Wu nearly visited in 1956, but decided to stay in the US to finish her famous experiment while her husband visited China.
-By the time she returned, her uncle and brother had perished in the Cultural Revolution, and the tombs of her parents had been destroyed.
+By the time she returned, her uncle and brother had perished during the Cultural Revolution, and the tombs of her parents had been destroyed.
 She was greeted by Zhou Enlai, who personally apologized for the destruction of the tombs.
-After this, she returned to China and Taiwan several times.
+After this, she returned to Mainland China and Taiwan several times.

 During the late 20th century, Wu continued to be seen as the top experimental physicist in the world and many continued to ask for her guidance in proving certain hypotheses.
 Herwig Schopper, who was the director general of CERN, commented that physicists believed "if the experiment was done by Wu, it must be correct."
-She conducted experiments on Mössbauer spectroscopy and its application in the study of sickle-cell anemia.
+She conducted experiments on Mössbauer spectroscopy and its application in the study of sickle cell anemia.
 She researched on the molecular changes in the deformation of hemoglobins that cause this form of anemia.
 She also did research on magnetism in the 1960s.
 Wu would later work on Bell's theorem, which showed results that confirmed the orthodox interpretation of quantum mechanics.